MADRID - A lot of things have changed since Gary Tischler took the helm of the Madrid-Waddington Girls Basketball program 35 years ago.

-Abbey Barnes (2 points) grabbed seven rebounds and Danielle Charland (2 points) snatched four steals.
+Abbey Barnes (2 points) grabbed seven rebounds and Danielle Charland (2 points) notched four steals.

 We couldnt get anything going offensively in the first half but we played much better in the second half.
 It is very difficult to come back from 11 points down against a team like Chateaugay and Chris Reynolds team did a great job executing all night, said M-W Coach Gary Tischler.

 But we did a great job to come back.
 When we got it down to four points we had two good looks and one shot just rattled out.
-Olivia Parmeter really had a great game leading us back.
+Olivia Parmeter really had a great game leading us back, he added.

-M-W, which went 5-6 from the foulline in the fourth quarter, received 10 points from Jenn King (5 rebounds), three from Knight, two from Kaleigh Field and six rebounds from Dez Pryce.
+M-W, which went 5-6 from the foul line in the fourth quarter, received 10 points from Jenn King (5 rebounds), three from Knight, two from Kayleigh Field and six rebounds from Dez Pryce.

 The M-W-Chateaugay game started off a series of climatic games in Section 10s talent-rich pool of Class D Girls Basketball.